po1sigala/live/01-Class-Content/13-ORM-dev/01-Activities/20-Stu_Instance-Method/README.md

 ## 💡 Hint(s)

-* { @TODO Check on when students see instance methods - i.e. Look at unit __ for how to write an instance method}
+* What do object methods and instance methods have in common?

 ## 🏆 Bonus